anvar/anvar.github.com/_drafts/parallel-algorithms-1.md

 *This is the second post in my ongoing series about programming a GPU using CUDA.
 In [my first post]({{ site.url}}/posts/introduction-to-cuda) I looked at the hardware architecture of a GPU, and how it influences the way CUDA programs are developed.*

 A GPU has very different architecture than a CPU, and that with good reason.
-Originally developed for speeding up computer graphic, GPU manufacturers quickly abandoned raw cycle speeds and instead focused increasing power by adding processing cores.
+Originally developed for speeding up computer graphics, GPU manufacturers quickly abandoned raw cycle speeds and instead focused on increasing power by adding processing cores.
 The implications of that choice, and the massive parallelism that comes with it, is that an optimized sequential algorithm might yield very poor results in the performance department when deployed to a GPU, and the only way around it is to utilize algorithms that were designed from the ground up for parallelism.

 Map
 ---